olcf/hands-on-with-summit/challenges/Python_Cupy_Basics/README.md

 As CuPy streams are out of the scope of this challenge, you can find additional information in the [CuPy User Guide](https://docs.cupy.dev/en/stable/user_guide/index.html).

 Congratulations, you now know some of the basics of CuPy!
-If you followed along in an interactive job, make sure to exit your interactive batch job with `exit` or kill your job with `bkill <JOB_ID>`.

 Now let's apply what you've learned.